ItsZabbs/Dexy/index.md

 `dexy move lick` - Provides the information the move Lick.

 ## Movesets
-Description- Sends the requested pokemon's moveset in the required version.
+Description- Sends the requested pokemon's moveset in the required version.<br>
 Command - `dexy moveset <pokemon-name> <version-name> [learn-type]`
 <br>`<pokemon-name>` can be any Pokemon name.
 Hyphenate megas and gmax to the name.
 Same with forms.
 <br>`<version-name>` can be any complete version name such as `omegaruby` or can also be the version group initials `oras`.